electron-forge/electron-forge-docs/guides/code-signing/code-signing-macos.md

 Code signing certificates for macOS apps can only be obtained through Apple by purchasing a membership to the [Apple Developer Program](https://developer.apple.com/programs/).

-To sign Electron apps, you may require two separate certificates:

-* The **Developer ID Installer** certificate is for apps distributed to the Mac App Store.
-* The **Developer ID Application** certificate is for apps distributed outside the Mac App Store.

-Once you have an Apple Developer Program membership, you first need to install them onto your machine.
-We recommend [loading them through Xcode](https://help.apple.com/xcode/mac/current/#/dev3a05256b8).
+If you want to submit your app to the Mac App Store, you will need to create the following certificates:

+- Apple Development
+- Apple Distribution
+- Mac Installer Distribution

+If you want to distribution your app outside of the App Store, you will need the following certificates:

+- Developer ID Application
+- Developer ID Installer

+All of these certificates should be created through Xcode after you have signed up for an Apple Developer Account.
+If you have created them any other way, you will have to delete them.

 {% hint style="success" %}
 **Verifying your certificate is installed**